scivision/pyimagevideo/README.rst

 pyimagevideo
 ============

-Functions to write multipage images and make videos from Numpy arrays.
+Functions to **write multipage images** and **make videos** from Numpy arrays.
-Also functions to test Matlab and Python codecs
+Also includes functions to test Matlab and Python codecs

 If you get errors about `libfreeimage, here's how to fix them. <https://scivision.co/writing-multipage-tiff-with-python/>`_